edzhelyov/open-monitoring/data-fields.md

 5. Enforce types on the application or collector level.
 For example, treat user_id as number and have the Collector to enforce it.
 6. Move the data problem to the application generating the data, not the backend.

+## Units

+Have a clear well defined units for different metrics – dates, durations, time intervals, etc.

 ## Links

 * https://www.elastic.co/guide/en/ecs/current/ecs-reference.html